At Ner Tamid, we encourage everyone to

 Degree in Linguistics with an emphasis in Teaching English as a

 I am married with three sons.
 We live near Cowles Mountain in east county, where I grew up.
 My husband and I met in Israel during Junior Year Abroad in college.
 My oldest son is post Bar-Mitzvah, going into 10th grade.
-My two youngest sons will be in Kindergarten and 2nd grade this year and will be joining us at the Sam S. Bloom Learning Center.
-My goal at the school is to give our children a "meaning-full" package of Judaism, Torah and Hebrew that will serve as a stepping stone to continued Jewish interest and learning into adulthood.
+My two youngest sons will be in Kindergarten and 2nd grade this year and have joined us at the Sam S. Bloom Learning Center.
+My goal at the school is to give our children a "meaning-full" package of Judaism, Torah and Hebrew that will serve as a stepping stone to continued Jewish interest and learning into adulthood."

 Mitchell Freedman, President